Shoshana Riseman

 Shosh (Shoshana) Riseman (or Raizman, שוש רייזמן; born 10 April 1948) is an Israeli music educator, stage director and composer.

 Biography

+Riseman was born at 1948 in a refugee camp in Cyprus, after her parents, Holocaust survivors, had been deported from Israel by the British authorities.

-Riseman was born in Cyprus while her parents were traveling, and graduated from the Buchmann-Mehta School of Music in 1970.
+She graduated from the Buchmann-Mehta School of Music in 1970.
 She studied composition and orchestration with Noam Sheriff, Leon Schidlowsky and Yosef Dorfman at Tel Aviv University in Israel, with Hans Heimler, at Guilford University in England, and Ralph Shapy, Chicago University in the USA.
 She also studied electroacoustic music with Sanday and voice with Mira Zakai and Hanna Hacohen at Tel Aviv University.

+Reisman is highly regarded for her extensive work composing music for dozens of theatre productions across Israel's major stages.
+Her compositional work spans nearly every genre, from original plays and Israeli drama to classical and modern international works.

-She teaches theater arts at Tel Aviv University, Ramat Aviv, Israel, and is known as a composer of theater music.
+She teaches theater arts at Tel Aviv University.